olliw42/mLRS-docu/docs/PARAMETERS.md

 Can be "off", "1 Hz".

 #### Tx Buzzer ####
 Enables the buzzer, and selects what data it reflects.
 Can be "off", "LP", "rxLQ".

+LP stands for Lost Packet, and here the buzzer emits a short beep for any lost packet. rxLQ stands for receiver Link Quality, and here the buzzer beeps every second, with the beep length reflecting LQ (longer beep equals lower LQ).

 #### Tx Cli LineEnd ####
 Determines the line termination character(s) used by the CLI.